 Elected to the position of city supervisor in San Francisco, he held office for one year before his life was tragically cut short in 1978 by a political rival who opposed Milk’s liberal views.
 Harvey Milk’s contributions to the cause of equality for all people has been recognized in a number of ways, including the issuance of a stamp with his picture on it, the posthumous awarding of the Medal of Freedom, and the creation of a holiday in his memory.
 Harvey Milk Day was officially established as a holiday in 2009 when Arnold Schwarzenegger, then governor of California, signed it into law.
 Although Milk died, his work continues today through the work of the Milk Foundation, founded by his nephew Stuart Milk, in honor of his uncle.

-Why We Love Harvey Milk Day
+Why Harvey Milk Day is Important

-A. Equality is still an ideal for which we are fighting
+Equality is still an ideal for which we are fighting

 Harvey Milk ran on a platform of equal rights for all people regardless of gender, nationality, sexual orientation, religion, or race.
 Although we’ve made some momentous gains, gaps still remain.
 Women currently earn only 70-93% of what their male counterparts make, depending on the field.
 Transgender bathroom use is being debated state by state, and there’s tremendous controversy over the immigration ban.
 The fight for equality for which Harvey Milk’s life was sacrificed remains as relevant today as it was in 1978.

-B. Harvey Milk gave his life for the cause of equality
+Harvey Milk gave his life for the cause of equality

 Harvey Milk knew he was risking his life from the time he began to push for equality.
 As a homosexual politician, he received a number of death threats.
 However, this did not stop him from advancing the concept of equal rights.
 As city supervisor, he fought against a state-wide initiative that discriminated against homosexuals teaching in public schools.
 Harvey Milk won that battle and formed the Castro Village Association, which became a model for other LGBT communities in the United States.
 Milk wanted this message to go forth: “If a bullet should enter my brain, let that bullet destroy every closet door.”
 He gave his life for the American ideal of equality.

-C. Milk believed government represents individuals
+Milk believed government represents individuals

 With divisions in the country today, it is important to go back to a basic civil liberties lesson in which Harvey Milk believed.
 He believed that every person was important and valuable and needed representation.
 He believed elected officials needed to advocate for those whose voices were not being heard or who did not have a voice to speak for themselves.
 He promoted diversity in government, believing people needed to see themselves represented across all branches of government.
 He truly believed in a government by the people, of the people and for the people.

-How to Celebrate Harvey Milk Day
+Harvey Milk Day dates